saagie/whyat-js/README.md

 ```

 ### Page viewed event helper
+<b>Reminder: by default page viewed are automatically tracker by Y@-js</b>
 If you want to track a page viewed event, you can use the helper function : ```pageViewed```
 This function take as parameters :
-- user: object which represent your user
+- user: an object to override the configuration user's informations
 - name: the name of the page, by default we use the document.title value
 - payload: an object to add contextual information (if your provide a name attribut, it will be replace by the value of the name attribute of this function)
 - uri: uri of the event's location, by default we use the document.location.href value